-You record prepaid expenses as assets on the balance sheet at the time of purchase.
-Record the prepaid expenses journal entry in your books before using the good or service.
+Create a prepaid expenses journal entry in your books at the time of purchase, before using the good or service.

 Adjustments for prepaid expenses

 Repeat the process until the expense is used up.
-Adjusting entries result in the asset account equaling zero and the expense account equaling the purchase amount.
+Once you use the prepaid item, the asset account should be empty, and the Expense account should show its full value.

 Prepaid expense journal entries help you keep your accounting books accurate.
 Let’s look at some examples of prepaid expenses.

-Let’s say you buy a one-year insurance policy that costs $1,800.
+Say you buy a one-year insurance policy for your business that costs $1,800.
 You pay upfront and use the insurance throughout the year.

 Each month, adjust the accounts by the amount of the policy you use.
 Since the policy lasts one year, divide the total cost of $1,800 by 12.
 Adjust the accounts by $150 each month.

 You prepay $9,000 of rent for six months.
 You paid for the space, but you have not used it yet.
-You need to record the amount as a prepaid expense.
+So, you need to record the amount as a prepaid expense.

 As each month passes, adjust the accounts by the amount of rent you use.
-Since the prepayment is for six months, divide the total cost by six.
+Since the prepayment is for six months, divide the total cost by six ($9,000 / 6).
 Adjust your accounts by $1,500 each month.

-Need a simple way to record your business transactions?
-Patriot’s online accounting software is easy to use and made for the non-accountant.
-We offer free, U.S.-based support.
-Try it for free today.
+Looking for a simple way to record your business transactions?
+Look no further.
+Patriot’s online accounting software is easy-to-use and made for the non-accountant.
+Plus, we offer free, U.S.-based support.
+Get your free trial now!

 This article has been updated from its original publication date of September 12, 2017.This is not intended as legal advice; for more information, please click here.